• Skip to primary navigation

 Instructions

-2. Line a 9” x 13” baking pan with parchment paper and lightly grease.
-Generously dust all sides and the bottom of the pan with 1/4 cup arrowroot starch.
+- Line a 9x13” baking pan with parchment paper and lightly grease.
+Generously dust all sides and the bottom of the pan with 3 tablespoons of arrowroot starch.

-3. In a saucepan over medium heat, combine the remaining 1/2 cup cold water, organic coconut sugar, organic cane sugar, pure maple syrup, and sea salt.
+- In a saucepan over medium heat, combine the remaining ½ cup cold water, organic cane sugar, pure maple syrup, and sea salt.
 Bring to a boil and then reduce heat to medium-low, or as needed so the syrup remains at a constant simmer.
-Use a candy thermometer and bring the mixture up to a temperature of 245 degrees (F).
-This should take 6-8 minutes.
+Stir occasionally, use a candy thermometer, and bring the mixture up to a temperature of 245 degrees (F).
+This should take 8-10 minutes.

-7. Dust the top of the marshmallows with 1-2 tablespoons of arrowroot starch and let the mixture set for 4-8 hours, or overnight.
+- Dust the top of the marshmallows with the remaining 1 tablespoon of arrowroot starch and let the mixture set for 4-8 hours, or overnight.

 Recommended Products